Introduction

 - Poor Signal Quality: Noisy or distorted ECG signals can significantly hinder analysis.
 To improve signal quality, ensure proper electrode placement and secure attachment to the patient.
 If necessary, reapply the electrodes to enhance contact.
 Maintaining stable conditions during recording is crucial to prevent baseline drifting, which can affect accuracy.

-- Software Glitches: Should the system experience software issues, a simple restart of the application may resolve the problem.
+- Software Glitches: Should the system experience software glitches, a simple restart of the application may resolve the problem.
 Additionally, checking for updates can prevent glitches.
 If issues persist, contacting technical support is advisable to ensure optimal performance of the automated and scalable features.

 Conclusion